moserboser/config-files/README.md

 ## Fedora-Sway spin specific configs

 The fedora Sway spin includes some configurations that are made by default and located in `/usr/share/sway/config.d/*.conf` or `/etc/sway/config.d/*.conf`.
-If the files are moved into the sway config folder under `$HOME/.config/sway/config.d/*.conf` they will be preffered over the config files in the `usr/share/` or `etc` directories.
+If the files are moved into the sway config folder under `$HOME/.config/sway/config.d/` they will be preffered over the config files in the `usr/share/` or `etc` directories.
 In this configuration, all the files were moved into the home config folder.
 Changes were only made to the files controlling the execution of swaylock and grimshot (for screenshots).
+Read more on this on [fedora-sway configuration guide](https://docs.fedoraproject.org/en-US/fedora-sericea/configuration-guide/)

 ## How to use
 The folder is set up to be used with [stow](https://github.com/aspiers/stow).
 If you want to apply the config files to your own machine it is recommended to copy them manually.